MaxDiff scores

 Downloads

-In the upper right-hand corner of the settings panel is a download menu (Download Icon).
-Within the menu there are five files that are available for download:
+In the upper right corner of the settings panel, you'll see the download menu (Download Icon).
+This menu provides five available file downloads:

 • Scores (.xlsx)